SamB1990/MSSQL_CLR_Extractor/README.md

-# MSSQL_CLR_Extractor
+# Microsoft SQL CLR Extractor
-Extracts MSSQL CLR objects from binary goo back to DLL
+Built as a project to extract CLR objects from a specified microsoft SQL Server.
+It extracts the binary goo and turns into DLLs